Rules for Blackjack

 Dealer hits on soft 17 instead of standing.
 Increases house edge.

-Typically on in American and off in European games.
+Typically Hole Card Peek Early in American games and No Hole Card in European games.

 Simple (default: off)